hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

   * markup your pages with appropriate schemas from [schema.org](http://schema.org).
 This will help search engines to understand content on your site much better.
 E.x. if you are developing site for hotel use following schema - [http://schema.org/Hotel](http://schema.org/Hotel), if it's blog post page - [http://schema.org/BlogPosting](http://schema.org/BlogPosting)
   * fill proper data in you head tag.
-At leats don't forget to specify following 'meta' tags: author,keywords, description.
+At leats don't forget to specify following 'meta' tags: author, keywords, description.
   * add favicon (icon that is visible in the tab of the browser).
   * if you are developing web app you may think about publishing it to [Chrome Web Store](https://chrome.google.com/webstore).